athom031/athom031.github.io/about.md

 permalink: /about/
 ---

-I started as a Software Engineer I at Sigma Connectivity Inc. in the beginning of 2021.
-Though it's been under a year since then, I have taken it upon myself to explore every new field I came across.
-Starting in Android UX, specializing in Accessibility features, and then diving into build Tools has expanded my skillset considerably since coming out of univeristy.
+I am a Software Engineer working at Sigma Connectivity Inc. Currently on a project with a FAANG company since the beginning of 2021, I have taken it upon myself to explore each new field I come across.
+Starting in Android UX, specializing in Accessibility, and then diving into build tools has expanded my skillset considerably since coming out of university.

-I graduated from the University of California, Riverside in 2020.
-In those four years, I was an honors student maintaining a 3.76 GPA while taking a myriad of engineering courses, having lead roles in campus South Asian dance and acapella teams, and orchestrating my own podcast series exploring just how American Immigrants develop their identities.

-A reoccurring theme is my passion for learning.
-That passion for learning led me to explore artificial intelligence, embedded systems, and full stack developement demonstrated in projects and roles found on the home page.
+I graduated from the University of California, Riverside with an Honors Degree in Computer Science the summer of 2020.
+A recurring theme of my time in and out of college is my passion for learning.
+That passion has led me to explore artificial intelligence, embedded systems, and full stack development demonstrated in the projects and roles found on the home page.

-Ultimately my journey has brought out the skill I have for working with people to solve problems.
+Ultimately my journey has brought out the drive to keep learning each day and the skill I have for working with people to solve problems.

 Let's <a class="u-email" href="mailto:alexjosthomas@gmail.com">connect</a> and talk about what work we can do together.